NationalDigitalStewardshipResidency/aapbndsr_iw2016/KathrynGronsbell/workshop-materials/03_reading-av-metadata.md

 1. Open Terminal (Applications > Utilities > Terminal).

-2. Download the sample materials for this exercise (av-metadata-samples.zip).
+2. Download the sample materials for this exercise [av-metadata-samples.zip](./workshop-samples/av-metadata-samples.zip).
 Use `mv` to move the zip file to your Desktop.
-Then use `unzip` to unpackage it into a directory (see [cli-basics](cli-basics.md) for a refresher on how to do this).
+Then use `unzip` to unpackage it into a directory (see [cli-basics](./01_cli-basics.md) for a refresher on how to do this).

 3. You should already have MediaInfo and ffprobe installed.
 Check this by trying to look at the documentation for MediaInfo: